(Includes special sessions on IPCC reports and the upcoming UN Climate Change Conference 2022 (COP 27)

 Climate change poses an existential threat to humanity.
 It is the biggest social, political, economic and environmental challenge faced by the world today.
 While countries continue to reluctantly align themselves to meet their climate change promises, communicating the urgency of this crisis remains a challenge for most stakeholders.

-The critical state that the world is in has been amply re-emphasised by the recently released first part of the Sixth Assessment Report (AR-6) of the UN Inter-governmental Panel on Climate Change (IPCC).
-The report, which provides the most up-to-date understanding of the climate system and climate change, unambiguously holds human activity responsible for climate change and projects its future impacts on us.
+The critical state that the world is in has been amply re-emphasised by recently released Sixth Assessment Report (AR-6) of the UN Inter-governmental Panel on Climate Change (IPCC).
+The report which provides the most up-to-date understanding of the climate system and climate change, unambiguously holds human activity responsible for climate change and projects its future impacts on us.

 Centre for Science and Environment (CSE), one of South Asia’s leading think tanks on the politics of development, environment and climate change, invites you to join its Global Online Training Programme which focuses specifically on one critical aspect of meeting this challenge: understanding climate data and analysing it, and using it to tell climate change stories to different stakeholders.